-For example, where there is on-site sewerage pumping station that would otherwise have been adopted by Anglian Water in line with our NAV Pumping Station Adoption Policy but has been retained by the NAV, we will calculate an additional element to the minus for on-going onsite costs including capital replacement, as long as the asset is sufficiently maintained to meet the adoption standards on an on-going basis.
+Where there is on-site sewerage pumping station that would otherwise have been adopted by Anglian Water but has been adopted by the NAV, an additional element will be applied to the minus for on-going onsite costs including capital replacement.
+This requires the asset to be sufficiently maintained to meet the adoption standards on an on-going basis.